Python Software Development and Consulting Services

 »making fast code easy«

-I'm an experienced Open-Source software developer, consultant and trainer in the Python community and a founding member of the German association Python Software Verband e.V.
+I'm an experienced Open-Source software developer, consultant and trainer in the Python community, a founding member of the German association Python Software Verband e.V. and Fellow of the Python Software Foundation (PSF).
 Most of my projects deal with high-performance tools and fast code.
 I do them because I like making performance critical code run fast, and because I like writing tools that enable software developers to write fast code quickly and easily.
 Writing fast code isn't hard if you have the right tools.

 I received my doctor's degree from Technische Universität Darmstadt at the Databases and Distributed Systems Group lead by Professor Alejandro Buchmann.
 My doctoral thesis on efficient, model driven software development for Internet scale, self-maintaining distributed systems is available online.

 I'm currently based in München, in the south of Germany, but I don't